 ABOUT

-Chloe is a graduate of the Australian Film Television and Radio School, and the University of Technology.
-She currently teaches the MFA in Directing at the National Institute of Dramatic Arts.
+Chloe is a graduate of AFTRS and UTS, and currently teaches directing in the MFA program at the National Institute of Dramatic Art.

 LABS